LostStudent/ImageViewer/README.md

-For a future update I will make cell sizes random but with a particular # ImageViewer Demo of image loading/displaying  from flickr
+Demo of API consumption, JSON parsing to native model objects and asynchronous image loading from the flickr search API.

+Requires Swift 3 and XCode 8

 This demo requires a resources file (.plist) to be added to the root of project directory.